What is a hotel revenue management system?

 Use of revenue management system examples

-• A 60-room coastal hotel sees spikes in demand during long weekends.
+- A 60-room coastal hotel sees spikes in demand during long weekends.
 With a revenue management system, it detects booking surges early and raises rates automatically, adding thousands in incremental revenue each season.

-Key benefits of revenue management systems (RMS)
+What are the key benefits of revenue management systems (RMS)?

 A revenue management system isn’t just a pricing tool.
 It’s a business growth tool.
 For hotel owners managing multiple properties, or just looking to make smarter decisions, the right RMS can: